30 C

 India, Brunei to expand trade ties, commercial linkages: PM Modi after holding talks with Brunei Sultan

 Bandar Seri Begawan/New Delhi: Prime Minister Narendra Modi was on Wednesday warmly welcomed at the Istana Nurul Iman by Brunei Sultan Haji Hassanal Bolkiah ahead of talks.
-The PM said their bilateral talks were wide ranging and the two sides are going to further expand trade ties, commercial linkages and people-to-people exchanges.
+The PM said their bilateral talks were wide-ranging and included ways to further cement bilateral ties between their nations.
+They are going to further expand trade ties, commercial linkages, and people-to-people exchanges, which is a positive step for both countries.

 In a post on X after holding talks with the Sultan, the PM said: